• Skip to primary navigation

 However, they are typically served with cooling sauces though such as Mint, Coriander and Yoghurt Chutney, Ketchup or a Raita.

-Combine a handful of Coriander with 10 Mint Leaves, 1 tsp Cumin Seeds, 2 tbsp Lemon, 1/4 tsp Sugar, Salt, 1 cup Plain Yoghurt in a blender and blend till smooth.
+Combine a handful of Coriander with 10 Mint Leaves, 1 teaspoon Cumin Seeds, 2 tablespoon Lemon, ยผ teaspoon Sugar, Salt, 1 cup Plain Yoghurt in a blender and blend till smooth.

 FAQS, Tips and Tricks